mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:60%">
     <h5 align="center">
-    Fig.7 - Absolute Stokes normal flow on the interface as a function CSF-width.
+    Fig.7 - Absolute Stokes normal flow on the interface as a function of CSF-width.
 For these simulations we used a flat interface and otherwise default geometry.
 The complete data is available in the folder data_flat/txt_files/us_nflow.txt.
     </h5>
 </p>